alxmrz/php-sdl2-ext/Readme.md

 - `make test` for tests
 - `php -dextension=php_sdl2 -m | grep php_sdl2` to check that ext loaded successfully

   -jN - where N is a count of available processes (maxValue=cores x 2) for quick compilation

+For CLion and cmake:

+`cmake -S . -B cmake-build-debug -DPHP_SOURCE="~/myphp/include/php"`

+where PHP_SOURCE is path to php headers (`/path_to_php/bin/php-config --include-dir`)

 Additional info about an extension building: